update your settings

 Fantastic mix of magazines, guidebooks, reference, politics and art imprints in English and Spanish encased neatly in the sublime Palacio del Segundo Cabo in Plaza de Armas.

-In November 2009 Havana's open-air handicraft market moved under the cover of this old shipping warehouse in Av del Puerto.
-Check your socialist ideals at the door...
+Havana's open-air handicraft market sits under the cover of an old shipping warehouse in Desamparados.
+Check your socialist ideals at the door.
+Herein lies a hive of free-enterprise and (unusually for Cuba) haggling...

 Paintings and prints by young Cuban artists are exhibited and sold here (from CUC$30 to CUC$150).
 You can also see the artists at work.

-Havana's newest bookstore is actually a throwback to the 1920s refurbished to fit in with its Old Town surroundings.
-Editions are mainly in Spanish, but there are some interesting cultural magazine including Temas .
+This bookstore, a throwback to the 1920s, was refurbished by Habaguanex to fit in with its Old Town surroundings.
+Editions are mainly in Spanish, but there are some interesting cultural magazines including Temas .

 A former 18th-century colonial palace turned into a shopping mall!
-Gathered around a shaded central patio is one-stop shopping for souvenirs, cigars, crafts, musical instruments, CDs, clothing and jewelry at fixed pr...
+Gathered around a shaded central patio is this one-stop shopping spot for souvenirs, cigars, crafts, musical instruments, CDs, clothing and jewelry a...

 This place on the pedestrian mall has a good selection of CDs, plus musical instruments such as bongos, guitars, maracas, guiros (gourds) and tumbadoras (conga drums)...